-While our 2022 Notes and our Asset-Backed Notes bear interest at a fixed rate, our Key Facility has a floating interest rate provision, subject to a floor of 0.75% per annum, based on a LIBOR index which resets monthly, and any other credit facilities into which we enter in the future may have floating interest rate provisions.
+While our 2022 Notes and our Asset-Backed Notes bear interest at a fixed rate, our Key Facility and our NYL Facility have a floating interest rate provision.
+The Key Facility is subject to a floor of 1.00% per annum, based on a LIBOR index which resets monthly and the NYL Facility is based on the three year USD mid-market swap rate plus a margin of between 3.55% and 5.15% with an interest rate floor, depending on the rating of such notes at the time of issuance.
+Any other credit facilities into which we enter in the future may have floating interest rate provisions.
 We have used hedging instruments in the past to protect us against interest rate fluctuations, and we may use them in the future.
 Such instruments may include caps, swaps, futures, options and forward contracts.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to the investments in our portfolio with fixed interest rates.
 Engaging in commodity interest transactions such as swap transactions or futures contracts for the Company may cause the Investment Adviser to fall within the definition of "commodity pool operator" under the Commodity Exchange Act (the "CEA") and related Commodity Futures Trading Commission (the "CFTC") regulations.
 On January 31, 2020, the Investment Adviser claimed an exclusion from the definition of the term "commodity pool operator" under the CEA and the CFTC regulations in connection with its management of the Company and, therefore, is not subject to CFTC registration or regulation under the CEA as a commodity pool operator with respect to its management of the Company.